rubywyest/ProjectTwoRepo-Airbnb/README.md

 ## Final Report

-Detailing the process of extraction, transformation and loading
+Detailing the process of extraction, transformation and loading:
  •	Extract Process
   o	CSV to pull Airbnb data set for New York o	API call and Json to extract places of interest from Google Maps API o	Web Scrapping from Travel Top List html website

  •	Transformation Process
   o	Python

  •	Loading Process
   o	PostgreSQL, pgAdmin4

 Data Sources
  •	Kaggle data set for Airbnb_NYC rental listing
  •	Google Maps/Places – points of interest for NYC
  •	Travel Top List for NYC website

 Transformation
  •	Clean up of data to removed unnecessary columns and add ids
  •	Created calculation fields using distance functions to store within database to aid with the main purpose of our data, merging rental    sites with points of interest
  •	Structure the data in a way to load into database

 Database
  •	Structure
  •	Easily add new cities and site locations for future interest

 Schema of database tables is provided in repo
+•	See schema.sql

 Hypothetical Uses of Database
  •	Vacation rental selections based on point of interest in rental areas
  •	Add new cities for future